 “Chimpanzees have given me so much.
 The long hours spent with them in the forest have enriched my life beyond measure.
 What I have learned from them has shaped my understanding of human behavior, of our place in nature.”

 “I think the most important thing is to keep active and to hope that your mind stays active.”

-She was the first First Lady of the United States to hold two Ivy League degrees.
-She used her position to influence fellow politicians and began campaigns to fight childhood obesity, childhood hunger, education of young girls worldwide, and empowerment of young girls.
+She is an attorney, author, philanthropist, and former First Lady of the United States.
+She used this position to influence fellow politicians and began campaigns to fight childhood obesity, childhood hunger, education of young girls worldwide, and empowerment of young girls.

 On going through hard times:

 “You should never view your challenges as a disadvantage.
 Instead, it’s important for you to understand that your experience facing and overcoming adversity is actually one of your biggest advantages.”

 “Do not bring people in your life who weigh you down, and trust your instincts.
 Good relationships feel good.
 They feel right.
 They don’t hurt.
 They’re not painful.
 That’s not just with somebody you want to marry, but it’s with the friends you choose.
 It’s with the people you surround yourself with.”